rbonghi/jetson_stats/README.md

 ## Documentation

-jetson-stats documentation has usage and reference documentation at <https://rnext.it/jetson_stats>.
+jetson-stats has usage and reference documentation at <https://rnext.it/jetson_stats>.

 ## Community